 Anyway, having heard just one of the tracks from 20 Jazz Funk Greats on YouTube, I don’t think Earth Wind and Fire have got anything to worry about just yet..*

-You can follow Tim Burgess on Twitter by clicking this link, and to find out more about his forthcoming book Tim Book Two: Adventures in Vinyl: Istanbul to San Francisco, which is out on the 21st July.
+You can follow Tim Burgess on Twitter by clicking this link, and to find out more about his forthcoming book Tim Book Two: Adventures in Vinyl: Istanbul to San Francisco.

 Click here for details of an accompanying CD and – yes – an LP which both feature music from the book.
 There’s also a Rega Turntable featuring the cover art…